zaphosting/docs/docs/vserver-windows-soulmask.md

 By this stage, you have finished the setup for your Soulmask server.
 You can perform further server configuration by adjusting the parameters within your **StartServer.bat** file found in the root directory and through the **GameUserSettings.ini** file found under the `../WS/Saved/Config/WindowsServer` path.

-See our [Soulmask Server Configuration guide](soulmask-configuration.md) to view all of the available parameters and configuration options for your Soulmask server.
+See our [Server Configuration](soulmask-configuration.md) to view all of the available parameters and configuration options for your Soulmask server.

 ## Starting & Connecting to your server